-The ever-increasing demand for IT resources and storage has driven the development of cloud computing.
-While it can bring numerous benefits to businesses and organizations, it’s important to understand the different cloud models available before adopting a certain solution that suits your needs.
-This guide will provide a clear overview of the three main cloud models: public cloud, private cloud, and hybrid cloud.
+The ever-increasing demand for IT resources and storage has driven the development of cloud computing, including public cloud services, private cloud solutions, and hybrid cloud models.
+While it can bring numerous benefits to businesses and organizations, it’s important to understand the differences between private vs public cloud models available before adopting a certain solution that suits your needs.
+This guide will provide a clear overview of the three main cloud models: public cloud vs private cloud vs hybrid cloud.
 It will allow you to learn their definitions, advantages, disadvantages, and use cases and make an informed decision on what is the best model for you.

 Definitions of Public Cloud, Private Cloud and Hybrid Cloud

 Public clouds are delivered over the internet by third-party service providers.
-Users access resources such as storage, computing power, and databases on a pay-as-you-go basis.
+Users access resources such as storage, computing power, virtual machines, and databases on a pay-as-you-go basis.
 Public clouds offer scalability and flexibility, making them ideal for many businesses.
+These services often include offerings like Software as a Service (SaaS) and Platform as a Service (PaaS), providing ready-to-use applications and development platforms.

 Built exclusively for a single organization, a private cloud is a cloud computing environment that mirrors the service model of the public cloud.
 It offers on-demand resources such as storage, computing, and networks that can be accessed via the Internet or a dedicated private network connection.